 Coronary heart disease, heart failure, cardiomyopathy, congenital heart disease and peripheral arterial, vascular disease.

-Cardiovascular disease (CVD) is an umbrella term encompassing diseases of the heart and blood vessels.
-Blocked or narrow blood vessels increase the risk of adverse cardiac events, including heart attacks, angina or strokes.
+Cardiovascular disease (CVD) is a collective term for diseases of the heart and blood vessels.
 Cardiovascular diseases include coronary heart disease, heart failure, cardiomyopathy, congenital heart disease and peripheral arterial or vascular disease.
-Many of the risk factors for CVD are preventable and lifestyle-related: high blood pressure (hypertension), high cholesterol (hyperlipidaemia), overweight or obese (BMI >25kg.m-2), habitual smoking and a sedentary lifestyle.
+Many of the risk factors for CVD are preventable, lifestyle-related factors like high blood pressure, high cholesterol, being overweight or obese, smoking and inactivity.
+Blocked or narrow blood vessels increase the risk of cardiac events like heart attacks, angina or strokes.

-It is estimated that 73% of people with CVD have an additional chronic health condition, and 38% have two or more additional chronic health conditions.
+It is estimated that almost 75% of people with CVD have another chronic health condition, and for half of those it’s two or more additional chronic conditions.

 Why see an Exercise Physiologist?